google/WebFundamentals/src/content/en/tools/chrome-devtools/console/log.md

 1. Click the **Log Levels** dropdown and enable the **Verbose** option if it's disabled.
 You'll learn more about filtering in the next section.
 You need to do this to make sure that the next message you log is visible.
+   **Note:** If the Default Levels dropdown is disabled, you may need to close the Console Sidebar.
+Filter by Message Source below for more information about the Console Sidebar.

      <figure>
        <img src="/web/tools/chrome-devtools/console/images/enablingverbose.png"